-AP Explains: Ebola reaches an urban area in Congo.
-What now?
+Ebola reaches an urban area in Congo: What now?

+Here's a look at the outbreak of Ebola in Congo, and more about the disease.

-JOHANNESBURG (AP) — The global health community gulped Thursday with the announcement that a case of Ebola had been confirmed in a city of more than 1 million in Congo, bringing the latest outbreak of the often deadly hemorrhagic fever out of remote rural areas.
+JOHANNESBURG — The global health community gulped Thursday with the announcement that a case of Ebola had been confirmed in a city of more than 1 million in Congo, bringing the latest outbreak of the often deadly hemorrhagic fever out of remote rural areas.
 “Confirmation of urban #Ebola in #DRC is a game changer in this outbreak – the challenge just got much much tougher,” the World Health Organization’s emergencies chief, Dr. Peter Salama, said on Twitter.
 Here’s a look at the outbreak.

 WHAT IS EBOLA?